rbmarliere/tboox-api/readme.md

 * Show information on an uuid specifiable review

 ###### POST /api/review
-* Store a new review of a specific book using the POST parameter 'review'
+* Store a new review of a specific book using the POST parameter 'object'

 #### USER